Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-This Internet-Draft will expire on 6 April 2026.
+This Internet-Draft will expire on 23 August 2026.

 Table of Contents